learningequality/kolibri-android-wrapper/README.md

 # kolibri-android-wrapper

+To generate the APK, run `docker build`.
+Once finished, a bebuging-apk will be created at `/kolibri_apk/app/build/outputs/apk/app-debug.apk` inside the container.

+---

 This wrapper utilizes [SL4A](https://github.com/damonkohler/sl4a) to run python inside Android in order to run Kolibri(a Django server).
 The wrapper has a simple native Android UI to start the python environment and run Kolibri.
 You can use Android Studio logcat to debug the python process.

 We need to cross-compile python for android and we have [a repo python-android for this](https://github.com/learningequality/python-android).
 It will generate two zip files `python_27.zip`and `python_extras_27.zip` we need in this repo.